ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 The `KeyName` is the [key pair you have setup]((https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/ec2-example-key-pairs.html)
 ).

 `MinCount` is the minimum number of instance to launch, while `MaxCount` is (yup, you guessed it) the maximum number of servers to launch.
 Both of these must be set to 1 or greater.
-For more details, go [here](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)
+For more details, go [here](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2).

 I am also setting the ID of the subnet to launch the instance into.

 Lastly, you will notice I added the `TagSpecifications` to set a tag, which let's me know I created this instance via code.
 I find this helpful when checking that my code worked!

-Now that all the details are outlined let's launch!
-Type the following in the command line to run the example
+Now that all the details are outlined, let's launch!
+Type the following in the command line to run the example:
 ```
 node ec2-create-instances.js
 ```

-This will output a bunch of information from the creation of this instance.
-To continue on and stop (then terminate) this instance, be sure to grab the `InstnaceId` of the EC2 server we just create!
+This will output a lot of information from the creation of this instance.
+To continue on and stop (then terminate) this instance, **be sure to grab the `InstnaceId` of the EC2 server we just created!**

 ## Stopping an AWS EC2 Instance
 Great, so we started an instance, now what?
 Well, one thing we can do is stop said instance (or instances).
 As you can see, most of the code is similar to deploying an instance.